Full Form of SEBI – Securities and Exchange Board of India

 - Chairman of the Board.

-- Two members who are officials from the Ministry of Central Government that deals with Finance and the administration of the Companies Act.
+- Two members who are officials from the Ministry of Central Government that deals with Finance and the Companies Act administration.

 - One member is an official of the Reserve Bank of India.